-Executive Director, (202) 463-8270 x107
+Contact: Daryl Kimball, Executive Director, (202) 463-8270 x10

-Cluster munitions have been used during armed conflict in 36 countries and four disputed territories since the end of World War II.
+Cluster munitions have been used during armed conflict in 40 countries and four disputed territories since the end of World War II.
 Almost every part of the world has experienced cluster munition use at some point over the past 70 years, including Southeast Asia, Southeast Europe, the Caucasus, the Middle East and North Africa, Sub-Saharan Africa, and Latin America.
 Although cluster munitions first saw use in World War II and more than 50 countries have since acquired stockpiles of such arms, efforts to regulate or ban the use of cluster munitions gained greater attention and momentum after the summer 2006 war between Israel and Hezbollah, a Shiite organization that the United States identifies as a terrorist group.
 Israel’s extensive cluster munitions use in the last 72 hours of that conflict resulted in an estimated one million unexploded bomblets scattered across southern Lebanon, arousing some strong condemnation.
 Jan Egeland, then-UN Undersecretary General for Humanitarian Affairs, blasted Israel’s use of cluster munitions as “shocking and completely immoral.”

 Convention on Cluster Munitions

 On May 30, 2008 the Dublin Diplomatic Conference on Cluster Munitions adopted a comprehensive new treaty banning cluster munitions.
 The 107 states adopted the treaty.
 The Convention on Cluster Munitions (CCM) is a legally binding international treaty that prohibits the use, production, stockpiling and transfer of cluster munitions and requires clearance of remnants and destruction of stocks.
 It requires states to provide assistance to survivors and their communities and builds on existing international human rights and humanitarian law.
 The treaty requires states to destroy existing stockpiles within eight years and to clear contaminated land within 10 years.
-The obligations relating to victim assistance are groundbreaking; they demand the full realization of the rights of people affected by cluster munitions and require states to implement effective victim assistance measures.
+The obligations relating to victim assistance were groundbreaking; they demanded the full realization of the rights of people affected by cluster munitions and require states to implement effective victim assistance measures.